 - Rackham’s Distinguished Dissertation Award

-National awards have included the Harold M. Weintraub Graduate Student Award and the prestigious P.E.O.
+National awards have been received from the American Heart Association, the Ford Foundation, and the National Science Foundation.
+Our students have also been the recipients of the Harold M. Weintraub Graduate Student Award and the prestigious P.E.O.
 Scholar Award, which is a one-time competitive, merit-based award for a senior female Ph.D.

 Our students are also involved in a variety of activities and organizations while they are in our program: